-- 1. Acts of dishonesty, including, but not limited to: - a) Cheating, including cyber-cheating - b) Fabrication - c) Facilitating academic dishonesty - d) Plagiarism, including internet plagiarism - e) Forgery - f) Bribery - g) Multiple submission (submitting the same assignment to more than one instructor without the permission of the instructors).
-Please refer to the College Academic Policy for other means of resolution for academic dishonesty issues. - 2.
+- 1. Acts of dishonesty, including, but not limited to: - a) Cheating - b) Fabrication - c) Facilitating academic dishonesty - d) Plagiarism - e) Forgery - f) Bribery - g) Multiple submission (submitting the same assignment to more than one instructor without the permission of the instructors). - 2.
 Violation of any provisions of the professional and/or ethical codes of programs in the fields of Allied Health, Nursing, Lab School or any other applicable programs. - 3.
 Interference with the College approved operation of any College recognized student organization. - 4.
-Disorderly conduct, including but not limited to disruption or obstruction of teaching, research, administration, disciplinary proceedings, other College activities, and other campus activities. - 5.
+Disorderly conduct, including but not limited to disruption or obstruction ofteaching, research, administration, disciplinary proceedings, other College activities, and other campus activities. - 5.
 Conduct which alarms, threatens or in some manner disrupts the learning process of another student and/or the ability of faculty to teach. - 6.
 Physical abuse, verbal abuse, threats, intimidation, stalking, coercion and/or other conduct, which threatens or endangers the health, well-being or safety of any person. - 7.
 Sexual misconduct (see the following section: Sexual Violence Response Policy).